sakomg/sakomg/README.md

+# Hi there

-# I'm a Salesforce Developer passionate about bridging traditional business solutions with Web3 innovations.
+## I'm a Salesforce Developer passionate about bridging traditional business solutions with Web3 innovations.

 💼 **What I Do**
 - Building robust solutions on Salesforce platform